-- Take more school neighborhood walks focusing on different objectives: interviewing neighborhood store owners/employees; measuring the neighborhood (how wide/tall is the store?); investigating how a particular store functions (restaurant, dry cleaners, fast food restaurant).
+- Take more school neighborhood walks focusing on different objectives: interviewing neighborhood store owners/employees; measuring the neighborhood (how wide/tall is the store?); investigating how a particular store functions (restaurant, dry cleaners, fast food restaurant); etc.

-- Complete the Recording Sheet during the school neighborhood walk.
+- Complete the Places Around Us Neighborhood Walk: Recording Chart printable during the school neighborhood walk

 - What worked and didn't work on the walking tour?
 What can be improved for the next walk?